Minnesota Long-Term Disability Lawyers

 - Long-Term Disability Litigation

-Unfortunately, not all workers compensation companies are willing to help workers when they need it most.
-Instead, these companies may deny coverage and payouts to deserving victims.
-No matter if you need help filing a successful claim, appeal a decision from your workers’ compensation insurance company, or pursue other litigation, our Minnesota long term disability lawyers can help.
+Unfortunately, not all insurance companies are willing to help workers when they need it most.
+Instead, these companies may deny coverage and payouts to deserving people just like you, in order to save money and avoid paying your claim.
+No matter if you need help filing a claim, appealing denied claim, or taking further legal action, our Minnesota long-term disability lawyers can help.

 Long-Term Disability FAQs

-In addition to workers’ compensation benefits, there are a few other ways you may be able to obtain financial benefits for your long-term disability.
+In addition to workers’ compensation benefits, there are a few other ways you may be able to obtain disability benefits.
 One of these is long-term disability insurance.
 Many employers carry long-term disability insurance policies, and in the event of a work-related injury or another disability onset, you may be eligible to get monthly benefits from this insurance policy.
 Additionally, if you already have a private long-term disability plan, you can begin obtaining compensation from it.
 Another option is Social Security Disability Insurance (SSDI), which is designed for those with long-term disabilities that prevent them from working.
 It is also possible to obtain benefits from both SSDI and long-term disability plans.

 What are the basic requirements to be eligible for long-term workers’ compensation disability benefits?

 In order to be eligible for long-term worker’s compensation disability benefits, there are a few requirements that you must first meet.
 These include proving that your injury occurred as the result of your work, that your injury is severe enough to impair and disable you, and that your disability prevents you from returning to work.
 Once these requirements have been met and proven, your employer’s workers’ compensation insurance plan should give you adequate payments for your injury for a long enough period to provide financial relief for your family.
-If you meet these requirements and your employer is denying you benefits, there is legal help to right your situation.
+If you meet these requirements and your employer has unfairly denied your claim, you may be able to take action to secure the benefits that you are rightly owed.